Central points of the double heptagon translation surface are not connection points: Introduction and statement of the results.

 \section{Introduction and statement of the results.}

 A translation surface is a genus $g$ topological surface with an atlas of charts on the surface minus a finite set of points such that all transition functions are translations.
-These surfaces can also be described as the surfaces obtained by gluing 2 by 2 the opposite parallel sides of an euclidean polygon by translations.
-As an example, they arise when studying trajectories in a billiard table using the Katok-Zemlyakov unfolding procedure which consists in reflecting the billiard every time the trajectory hits an edge instead of reflecting the trajectory, so that the billiard flow on a polygon is replaced by a directional flow on isometric translation surfaces.
-For surveys about translation surfaces and Veech groups, see \cite{Zo06}, \cite{Wr14} or \cite{HS}.
+These surfaces can also be described as the surfaces obtained by gluing pairs of opposite parallel sides of a collection of euclidean polygon by translations.
+Such surfaces arise naturally in the study of billiard table dynamics : the Katok-Zemlyakov unfolding procedure, which consists in reflecting the billiard every time the trajectory hits an edge instead of reflecting the trajectory, replaces the billiard flow on a polygon by a directional flow on isometric translation surfaces.
+The study of translation surfaces has been flourishing, with major recent advances such as the results in \cite{EMM}, \cite{EFW} or \cite{EMMW} but there still remains various open questions, for instance in the area of Veech groups.
+One of these questions is to characterize so-called connection points, for which little is known for translation surfaces whose trace field is of degree $3$ or more over $\QQ$.
+In this paper we look at two particular points of the double heptagon surface, whose trace field is cubic over $\QQ$, and show that they are not connection points.
+For surveys about translation surfaces see \cite{Zo06}, \cite{Wr14}, and for Veech groups see \cite{HS}.